Voices from Russia

 Film director Aleksandr Sokurov (1951- )

 Russian film director Aleksandr Sokurov and the opera diva Galina Vishnevskaya (1926- ) won a United Nations prize for a movie about the Russian counter-terrorist operations in the Northern Caucasus.
 Ms Vishnevskaya plays the grandma of a young Russian officer on deployment to Chechnya.
-She beat two Western movie stars, Vanessa Redgrave and Angelina Jolie, for the prize.
+She beat two Western movie stars, Vanessa Redgrave, and Angelina Jolie, for the prize.

 16 May 2008

-http://www.ruvr.ru/main.php?lng=eng&q=27113&cid=51&p=16.05.2008 (in English)
+http://www.ruvr.ru/main.php?lng=eng&q=27113&cid=51&p=16.05.2008

 Voice of Russia World Service